I am in the Azure Sphere team focusing on security services, especially PKI and certificates.

-I am the security and Token Services lead in the Payments team, working on all security aspects of payments security, secure web services for finance, PCI and a variety of other financial standards, and 5×5 tokens.
+I was the security and Token Services lead in the Payments team, working on all security aspects of payments security, secure web services for finance, PCI and a variety of other financial standards, and 5×5 tokens.
 While I maintain my ties to security and cryptography research, cyber currencies, block chains, web payments, secure device and scalable web services for payments (Azure and other environments), high-assurance systems for finance, security monitoring and detection, blurred hardware/firmware/software security architectures, operating systems and network security, and machine learning techniques for security are within my view.

 I completed my B.S. (summa cum laude) and M.Sc. (cum laude) at the Istanbul Technical University in 1992 and 1994, and my Ph.D. at the Oregon State University in December of 1998, respectively.
 I designed and implemented a multi-tasking operating system on Intel 386 systems entirely in assembly language in 1992.
 Halfway through my B.S. thesis, I heard of an open-source project going on somewhere in Finland and swiftly ignored it after discovering that my system was well ahead of what was to become Linux.
 In my master’s thesis, I created new image compression, edge detection, and surface reconstruction algorithms based on non-convex optimization techniques, and implemented them on Sun IPX systems.
 I had also setup the computer science department’s first working network with CAT5 cables running across hallways intermingled with the coaxial bus cables and various other antiquity, while TAing for various undergrad Computer Engineering and Science classes.